dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

-## New in v4.1.4
+## New in v4.1.5

-- Minor internal refactor
+- Fix for synchronous request timeout leaving message data in the underlying stream (thank you @ozrecsec!)

 ## Test Applications